-IF YOU EXPERIENCE A DENTAL EMERGENCY PLEASE CALL OUR OFFICE AT 843-973-8236.
-IF IT IS AFTER-HOURS, OUR ON-CALL STAFF MEMBER WILL BE ABLE TO ASSIST YOU.
+IF YOU EXPERIENCE A DENTAL EMERGENCY DURING OUR NORMAL BUSINESS HOURS, PLEASE CALL 843-973-8236.
+FOR AFTER-HOURS EMERGENCIES, PLEASE CALL 770-985-7785 AND OUR ON-CALL STAFF MEMBER WILL BE ABLE TO ASSIST YOU.

 Oozing: Intermittent bleeding or oozing overnight is normal.
 Bleeding may be controlled by placing fresh gauze over the areas and biting on the gauze for 30-45 minutes at a time.